kevroi/Semilarity/README.md

 ## How it Works
 Search terms will be refered to as keywords and are read in from the first row of `keywords.xlsx`.

 A GET request is made for a BBC search using each keyword.
-The search results page is then parsed for links that are known to lead to BBC News articles only.
+The search results page is then parsed for links that are known to lead to BBC News articles only, up to the first 100 for each keyword.
 Each valid result URL is opened with yet another HTTP request and the text from the article is downloaded as a `.txt` file in a directory created for the keyword.

 The article text is alsow saved to a corpus list data structure.
 This will be used for all natural language processing from here on.

 First a TF-IDF statistical analysis is executed on the corpus to generate a matrix of TF-IDF scores for the keywords.
 Next, stop words are removed from the corpus to prepare it for a more thorough analysis using a neural network.
 This will involve tokenizing the articles to build a vocabulary and then training the neural network.
 The trained neural network can then embed our articles into an abstract semantic vector space from which semantic distances and cosine simalarities between vectors are computed.

 The main results (Semantic Distances, Cosine Similarities and TF-IDF scores) are then visualised to characterise the behaviour of the artciles in question.
+The semantic distance matrix is also exported to an excel spreadsheet.

 For a detailed explanation of the workings, the report for this project will be uploaded in the near future.